jebeck/jebeck.github.com/_posts/2012-12-05-a-few-links.md

 tags: [diabetes, Quantified Self, Diabetes Mine]
 ---

-*I thought it would be a good idea to gather up all the links to the various places around the internet where I've talked about my diabetes in the last six months.
+*I thought it would be a good idea to gather up all the links to the various places around the Internet where I've talked about my diabetes in the last six months.
 So...*

 ### Quantified Self